kenneth4729/PCLU-WRO-FUTURE-ENGINEER-/README.md

 ## 2.2 Flow diagram

 ## 2.3 Why AISTEAM?
-Our Team decided to use AISTEAM because it is more compatible on OpenMV camera as well as for the components of the AISTEAM that we use is light weight and versatile.
+Our team decided to use AISTEAM because it is more compatible on the Vision Module/OpenMV camera as well as for the components of the AISTEAM that we use is light weight and versatile.
 AISTEAM provides us precise and accurate wide variety of components and sensors

 # 3.0 Mobility Management